minkaotic/front-end-notes/notes/React-Notes.md

 1. Create a Ref using `React.createRef()` method
 2. Attach the Ref to a React element via the `ref` attribute

-> :fire: **Use refs sparingly, as they go against the intended React data flow and can comprise an antipattern.**
+> :zap: **Use refs sparingly, as they go against the intended React data flow and can comprise an antipattern.**

 </br>